Distributed accelerated proximal conjugate gradient methods for multi-agent constrained optimization problems: Conclusions

 \section{Conclusions}

 In the paper, we developed a general accelerated iterative method in a distributed setting to solve multi-agent constrained optimization problem.
-Our approach makes use of proximal, conjugate gradient and Halpern methods, and combines inertial extrapolation as an acceleration technique.
+Our approach makes use of proximal, gradient and Halpern methods, and combines inertial extrapolation as an acceleration technique.
 The numerical experiments show the benefits of inertial extrapolation, the efficiency, and the practical potential of our algorithms.

-Our next research work is to investigate strongly convergent accelerated algorithms for MAFPSCO and drive the convergence rate of the algorithms. \\\\ \textbf{Data Availability Statement} Data availability considerations are not applicable to this research. \\\\ \textbf{Conflict of Interests} The authors declare that they have no conflict of interest.
+Our next research work is to investigate strongly convergent accelerated algorithms for MAFPSCO and drive the convergence rate of the algorithms.